arkency/posts/posts/2016-10-27-the-typical-ruby-bugs-with-changing-the-last-line-in-a-method.md

 Only this year, we've had two different situations where experienced developers introduced bugs into a system.

 The first story started when business wanted us to remove one existing feature from the application.
 This feature was something about analytics code in the view.
-The intention was to no longer track something if I remember correctly.
+The intention was to no longer track something.

 There was something like this in the code.